US Navy Leaning on CANES to Integrate Shipboard Networks

 Feb 13/12: Protest.
 Lockheed Martin files a bid protest with the Government Accountability Office (GAO), claiming “flaws in the evaluation process preclude consideration of the best solution for the customer”, without elaborating further.

-Feb 13/12: The US Navy announces its FY13 plans to procure 21 afloat units, 6 ashore units, 1 unit of technical training equipment (TTE), integration, with associated costs for pre-installation design and activity drawings, and installation.
+Feb 13/12: FY 2013 budget.
+The US Navy announces its FY 2013 plans.
+They want to buy 21 CANES afloat units, 6 ashore units, 1 unit of technical training equipment (TTE), integration, with associated costs for pre-installation design and activity drawings, and installation.
 Funds are also requested for continued development on Platform Set 3 and 4 baselines, Developmental Testing and Initial Operational Testing & Evaluation on a unit level platform in support of Full Deployment Decision in FY 2013.

 Feb 1/12: Northrop Grumman Space and Mission Systems Corp. in Reston, VA beats Lockheed Martin for the CANES contract down-select, whose maximum value is $637.8 million if all options are exercised.
 It will begin with a $36.7 million delivery order under a previously awarded indefinite-delivery/indefinite-quantity, cost-plus-incentive-fee, cost-plus-fixed-fee and firm-fixed-price contract, with other delivery orders to follow.
 Northrop Grumman will provide the 1st CANES common computing environment guided missile destroyer (DDG) variant; DDG variant production units; and the 1st multipurpose amphibious assault ship variant.